 In a nutshell, a dedicated development team consists of offshore software developers who have long-term collaborations with clients.
 Although they work remotely, the company, which employs them, has complete control of their workload.
 The project manager leads the team, which represents the in-house employees.
 They don’t directly work with the existing in-house programmers, but In most cases, they are employed for the customers’ needs.

 After defining what a dedicated development team is, let’s get into the most important part of this article.
 If you are the company’s project manager tasked to form a dedicated development team, where should you start?
+How you can use out-stuffing as a good alternative to hire best ecommerce programmers in easy steps?
+How to avoid mistakes?
 The hiring process involves the following steps:

 You have to figure out what you need in a dedicated development team before speaking to a vendor.
 To do this, collaborate with your in-house team and determine the services that a dedicated team needs to provide.
 It helps streamline the selection process, especially if the vendor has many connections.
 It is also beneficial to disclose information about your business to make it easier for you to find the best developers who fit well according to your company’s culture.

 2. Interview and select

 Once you have defined the requirements, you need to be ready for the interviews.
 The hiring process typically involves many interviews before the selection happens.
 It usually begins with the vendor’s team verifying the candidates’ applications, and the HR does the initial interviews.
 You will then receive the list of applicants selected to proceed to the next steps and conduct another set of interviews.

 The interview can be overwhelming, especially if you have many candidates to interview.
 But take this step as an opportunity to evaluate not only the candidates but also the vendor or the outsourcing company.
 Did the company meet your requirements?
 How did they conduct the initial selection of the team members?
 Did they include the company’s culture in the selection process?